Common Male Misinterpretations of Women

 She's contradicting herself.

 A woman would say that she’s sorting things out as she talks, and her husband can help her do so by being an empathic, supportive listener.
 More often than men, women are verbal processors.
-So, what she said a few sentences ago does not need to line up with what she just said.
-She’s amending things as she goes, refining her understanding and honing her decision with the help of a supportive, listening friend (you).
+That means that what she said a few sentences ago does not need to line up with what she just said because she’s sorting it out as she goes, amending things in-process, refining her understanding and honing her decisions with the help of a supportive, listening friend (you).

 She's being illogical.

-As I’ve written in “Why Married Couples Stop Talking to Each Other,” while allowance must be made for temperament differences over gender differences, generally men lead with the left brain, while women lead with the right brain.
-Both use both sides of their brain; it’s a matter of which goes first.
-This means that an issue – especially a relationship issue – is going to be for her first about the atmosphere between the two.
-This is true even if in her profession she is a logical, efficient and effective decision maker.
+As I’ve written in “Why Married Couples Stop Talking to Each Other,” allowance must be made for temperament differences over gender differences, but generally men lead with the left brain (cognitive, logical, practical, mechanical, independent, solution-focused), while women lead with the right brain (emotional, considerate, sensitive to the atmosphere between people, interdependent, relationship-focused.
+Both men and women use both sides of their brains; it’s a matter of which goes first.
+This means that, as stated above, an issue – especially a relationship issue – is going to be for her first and foremost about the atmosphere between them.
+This is true even if in her profession she is a logical, efficient and effective decision-maker.
 This is not work; this is a romantic relationship.
 It’s not that she won’t get around to a logical solution.
 She will.
-But she first wants validation for how she feels, and how the atmosphere with her partner feels.
-Her husband’s empathy opens the door for her readiness to talk about logical, tangible solutions.
+But first, she wants validation for how she feels, and how the atmosphere with her partner feels.
+For him, an issue is going to be first and foremost about the problem that needs a solution.
+His empathy opens the door for her readiness to listen to the logical, tangible solutions he offers as a male way of caring.
+His tangible, non-relational points are more likely to be heard when she has experienced empathic caring—empathically voicing understanding of what she’s feeling (not then erasing it with “But…”).
+And he will feel heard when she voices understanding that his practical solution would probably work.
+He needs understanding like she needs empathy; she needs empathy like he needs understanding.

 It has to be her way.

-She doesn’t see it that way, even if you pull out your spreadsheet with tabulations of how often in the past month things went her way.(Please don’t do that.)
+Like above, she doesn’t see it that way, even if you pull out your spreadsheet with tabulations of how often in the past month things went her way.(Please don’t do that.)
 Similar to the explanations above about control and “wearing the pants in the family,” she doesn’t see it as “getting her way.”
 Rather, if her husband is attuned to what is important to her and how she feels about something, and yields to her, she feels loved.
 If he stubbornly insists upon his own way, she feels less loved.
 If he does so with a harsh and angry tone—especially if he reduces her to silence or tears—she feels unloved.
 It doesn’t mean that a man must always yield to her way; it does mean that if the “win” is measured in relationship satisfaction, he’s more likely to win by kindly supporting her than by insisting on his own way.
-It’s an opportunity for a man to use his strengths to protect, serve, love, and support his wife.
+A man has an opportunity to use his strengths to protect, serve, love, and support.
 That’s a relationship win!
-(And yes, a woman can also support what’s important to her husband, but again, here we’re talking about what men can do.)
+(And yes, a woman can also support what’s important to her husband, but in this article we’re talking about what men can do.)

 She has a double standard.

-Women don’t see this, even if a man documents and “proves” it.
-(Again, please don’t do that.)
+Again, women don’t see this, even if a man documents and “proves it.”
+(Please don’t do that, either.)
 If a woman does what she has asked her husband to not do, she does not see it as a double standard, but expects him to understand that she had a good reason for doing it - say, checking her phone in the middle of a conversation, when she has asked him to not do that, or inviting guests over without checking with him, when she’s asked him to not do that.
-Rather than get irritated or challenge her, she’d like him to presume the best , maybe inquire, but overall be supportive of what she regards as important.
+Rather than get irritated or challenge her, she’d like him to presume the best , maybe inquire, but overall to be supportive of what she regards as important.
 Again, the question is “What is the ‘win’ here?”
 Is it that the man wins his case?
 Or is the win that his wife feels loved?
+And yes, a woman can reflect upon her husband‘s curiosity about the standards they’ve agreed to, and come to recognize when she is applying a double standard.
+I’ve seen this happen in conversations between couples.
+It’s far better that she draw this conclusion through genuinely curious dialog than through contentious debate.

 If I do it, it's "abuse," if she does it, she's “just upset."

 It used to be that “abuse“ applied only to physical assaults.
-But, the damaging effects of emotional abuse have come to be recognized as just as scarring, and sometimes even more so when one considers the lasting impact.
+But, the damaging effects of emotional abuse have come to be recognized as just as scarring, or more-so, in their long-term impact.
 The list of what is considered abusive has also grown exponentially over the years.
-Men often read these list (as long as 40 terms) and scratch their head in disbelief.
-Men interacting with men would not feel “abused“ by a good many of the things listed.
+Men often read these list (as long as 40 terms long) and scratch their head in disbelief.
+Men interacting with men would not feel “abused“ by many of the things listed.
 Annoyed, maybe, but not abused.
 The common denominator in the things listed is that they cause women to feel afraid.
 Often, those same things would not cause a man to fear.
 Thus, his confusion.
 For instance, if a fellow male put his fist through a wall, another man might actually chuckle at how ridiculous he’s being in his anger, and give him space.
 But it would strike fear in the heart of a woman.
 Likewise, two men could raise their voices at each other and later go out for a beer; no harm done.
 A woman might experience fear and intimidation at the same volume.
-The reason she can do the same thing she considers abuse is because of the inherent recognition of the strength and power of a man compared to a woman, no matter how much the 21st-century would like to paint the genders as alike.
-Most men could probably overpower their girlfriends or wives.
-So, yes, she is intimidated and frightened by things that might not frighten men.
+The reason she feels free to do the same thing she considers abusive is that she thinks of him as strong compared to a woman.
+No matter how much the 21st-century would like to paint the genders as alike, most men could probably overpower their girlfriends or wives.
+So, she may think he can take it.
+That doesn’t make it OK; harsh is still harsh and negative interactions are still negative, and both are costly to the relationship, regardless of which gender is their source.
+So, women should learn to not excuse themselves for behavior they ask their partner to not employ.
+It’s not helpful to the relationship.
+But men can understand that a woman may be intimidated and frightened by things that might not frighten men.
 Understand it.
 Respect it.
 Protect her.
+Demonstrate your strength as mature self-control.

 Sex only happens when she feels like it.